Xclose

 • Create appropriate bids for new projects.

-• Be able to support managers' relationships with suppliers and negotiations.
+• Be able to support managers' relationships with suppliers and support them during negotiations.

 • Communicate progress between the project team and clients.